-- successfully complete the required training - participate in mentoring - have a positive attendance record for the duration of the LiW Placement - demonstrate the required values and attributes throughout the LiW Placement - any other requirements of the LiW Project and employer.
+- successfully complete the required training - participate in mentoring - participate in practical workplace activities - have a positive attendance record for the duration of the LiW Placement - demonstrate the required values and attributes throughout the LiW Placement - any other requirements of the LiW Project and employer.

-Providers cannot provide, purchase or broker LiW Projects.
+Providers cannot provide or purchase LiW Projects.